pnarimani/ZenExtended/README.md

 // Don't forget to call base.OnEnable() if you override this method. protected virtual void OnEnable();

-// Closes the animated panel with playing outro animations.
+// Closes the animated UI with playing outro animations.
 This has the same functionality has pressing the close button.
 // If you don't want to play outro animations, use Dispose(). public void CloseAnimated();